RyuuSlayer/Blog/source/_posts/archiving-video-game-history-just-got-better.md

 ![](/assets/09-06-22/romvault-graphics.png)

 As a nice quality of life improvement, we got blessed with custom icons which can easily be replaced with whatever icon you can dream of.
-Either drop this [**zip**](/assets/09-06-22/graphics-accessible.zip) (Made by johnsanc from the RV discord.) into the same folder as the RomVault.exe and rename it to **graphics** or for ease of editing put the content of the zip into a folder with the same name.
+Either drop this [**zip**](/assets/09-06-22/graphics-accessible.zip) (Made by johnsanc from the RV discord.) into the same folder as the RomVault.exe and rename it to **graphics**, or for ease of editing put the content of the zip into a folder with the same name.
 Yes i am working on a pepe pack.

 ![](/assets/09-06-22/pepe-love.gif)

 I highly suggest you checking out RomVaults [**Discord**](https://discord.gg/fVJQPA8), people on there have been very helpful to me, and i am sure they can be to you.
-Watch out for my coming article on how to convert most ROMs properly, to result in matching de/encrypted ROMs for all kinds of consoles, suited for your RomVault library!
+Watch out for my coming article on how to convert most ROMs properly, to result in matching de/encrypted ROMs for all kind of consoles, suited for your RomVault library!